 2020 has been a difficult year, with national lockdowns being implemented across the world as governments attempt to keep on top of the COVID-19 pandemic.
 The pandemic has not only taken a toll on the health of populations but it’s also had far-reaching socio-economic impacts.
+It has highlighted that many couples live in an abusive relationship.

 Being forced indoors is by no means easy for anyone, but it has been especially hard for those in unhappy relationships, as the rise in domestic violence rates has demonstrated.
 Domestic abuse knows no bounds and affects people of different races, classes, and cultural backgrounds.
 The pervasiveness of this problem has also been brought to the fore by high-profile celebrity cases such as that of Rihanna and Chris Brown.